Topological Hochschild homology of the image of j: Introduction

 The Segal conjecture for a ring $j$ is a necessary condition \cite[Proposition 2.25]{antieau2021cartier} for the Lichtenbaum--Quillen conjecture to hold, i.e for $\TR(j)\otimes V$ to be bounded above for any finite type $3$ spectrum $V$.
 Thus \Cref{thm:segintro} implies that $j$ doesn't satisfy the Lichtenbaum--Quillen conjecture.
 On the other hand, \Cref{thm:segintro} is a key ingredient in proving the Lichtenbaum--Quillen conjecture for $j_{\zeta}$ as carried out in \cite{telescope}.
 This Lichtenbaum--Quillen conjecture can be viewed as the part of Ausoni--Rognes's conjecture that is true.
 Namely, it implies that the map

 is an equivalence in large degrees for $V$ a type $2$-complex.
+The Lichtenbaum--Quillen conjecture for $\ell^{hp^k\ZZ}$ for $k\gg0$ is a key ingredient in \cite{telescope} to show that the telescope conjecture fails at height $2$.

 In \Cref{sec:stable}, we show how $\THH$ computations can give information about $\TC$ in the stable range.
-For a map of $\EE_1$-rings $f:R \to S$, the $\EE_1$-cotangent complex $L_{S/R}$ is the $S$-bimodule that is the fiber of the multiplication map $S\otimes_RS \to S$.
+For a map of $\EE_1$-rings $f:R \to S$, recall that the $\EE_1$-cotangent complex $L_{S/R}$ is the fiber of the multiplication map $S\otimes_RS \to S$ as an $S$-bimodule.
 We prove the following result:

 \begin{thm} Given a map of $\EE_1$-ring spectra $f:R \to S$, there is a natural map If $f$ is an $n$-connective map of $(-1)$-connective rings for $n\geq 1$, this natural map is $(2n+1)$-connective. \end{thm}